caiocomandulli/lib-analyst/README.md

 }
 ````

-Example of its use, we can log the pause and resume of our activity,
+Example of its use, we can log the pause and resume of our `Activity`,
 allowing us to know the amount of time the user is viewing an article for example.

 ### Surveys